ledger/ledger.github.io/index.markdown

 # Welcome to Ledger

-This is ledger's new site, hopefully soon replacing the [old site](https://github.com/jwiegley/ledger/wiki).

 Ledger is a powerful, double-entry accounting system that is accessed from the UNIX command-line.
 This may put off some users, as there is no flashy UI, but for those who want unparalleled reporting access to their